On Stage: Front & Center

 “Azul” (March 27-April 14).
 In partnership with the Saints & Sinners Literary Festival, New Orleans native Christina Quintana’s debut play has New Yorker Zelia facing the loss of her Cuban-born mother and struggling to center herself.
 A world premiere.

 “Flowers for Halie” (May 8-26).
-Written by and starring New Orleans’ own Troi Bechet, this new celebration of the Queen of Gospel, Mahalia Jackson, illuminates the struggles and triumphs of an American icon.
+Written by and starring New Orleans’ own Troi Bechet, this new celebration of the Queen of Gospel, Mahalia Jackson, illuminates the struggles and triumphs of an American icon, from her early days in a shotgun shack in New Orleans to her international success as a singer and civil rights leader.

 Rivertown Theaters for the Performing Arts